mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 3. Search for **Mercado Pago payments for WooCommerce** and click on _Configurar_.
 4. Select **1 or more checkouts/payment options** you want to offer and click on **Manage** to open the plugin management screen.

-In the plugin management screen, you will have to fill in the required fields according to your business information considering the sections below.
+On the plugin management screen, fill in the required fields according to your business information.
+Take into account the information in the sections below:

 ## Country of operation